Electric vehicles guide

 The sale of electric cars in the world is growing rapidly.
 Until a few years ago they were considered a niche product, but now all the major automobile manufacturers are launching new electric vehicles, and the distances that they can cover are increasing all the time.

-According to data produced by EVVolumes (the Electric Vehicle World Sales Database), the current number of electric vehicles is 7.7 million, 2.25 million of which were sold in 2019.
-Even if this may seem like a small amount in terms of the total number of vehicles on the roads, the world’s fleet of electric vehicles has increased forty-fold in the last seven years.
-In Italy the electric vehicle market has grown by 111%* since 2018 and the most popular model is the Smart Fortwo.
+According to data produced by EVVolumes (the Electric Vehicle World Sales Database), the current number of electric vehicles is 10.9 million, 3.24 million of which were sold in 2020.
+Even if this may seem like a small amount in terms of the total number of vehicles on the roads, today the world’s fleet of electric vehicles is 55 times greater than it was seven years ago.
+At a national level the electric vehicle market grew by 207%* in 2020 with respect to 2019, and the best-selling car was the Renault Zoe.

 * Source: UNRAE (the National Association of Foreign Car Dealers) Passenger Car 100% electric supply.